What is Your Name?

 Reflecting on this, we may come to four different ways of viewing ourselves:

 First, there is the image that we try to present to other people.
 So often, we don’t want others to see who we truly are, so we attempt to put forth only the good side of our personality.
 We want others to see our positive characteristics and good virtues.
 And we may initially deceive people, and if they don’t spend much time with us, they may actually believe in only the good image that we hope to portray.
-With today’s social media, how many people create avatars of themselves on the net, creating a custom-fit image to offer to the world?

 A second view of ourselves is not the image we try to portray to others, but the image that people actually see.
 Even though we try to hide the negative aspects of our character, still people can see through our masquerade, and will eventually see both our good and bad.
+This is a more authentic image of ourselves, but it still doesn’t reflect our true self.

 The fourth, and most accurate perspective of ourselves is the view that God alone possesses.
 He knows us better than we ourselves.
 He sees all the goodness we possess, and the limitless potential we have.
 He sees His own image in us!
 Yet at the same time, God also knows all our weaknesses – our pride, our anger, our greed, our hatred, our self-centeredness.
 He knows all our deep and hidden thoughts and desires.
 God knows well the demons that exists deep within our souls.
 And we all have such demons.

 The great Russian writer, Alexander Solzenitsyn, noted, “The line between good and evil runs right through the heart of everyone.”
 The saints of the church concur when they say, “within every heart exists both heaven and hell.”
-Therefore, God knows who we truly are; only He is the one who fully sees BOTH our GOOD and our BAD, our shortcomings and our potential.
+Therefore, God knows who we truly are; only He is the one who fully sees BOTH our good and our bad, our shortcomings and our potential.

 Christ, however, revealed to the man something more.
 Yes, you have demons, like we all do, but let me show you who you truly are, deep within your own soul.
 In other words, “Let me free you from your demons, and from your own delusion of self, and let me remind you how you are a beloved child of God, a child created in my image, created with the potential to love and be loved, created with the potential to become a saint!”